 Grade Forgiveness is the opportunity to retake a course and earn a grade that will be substituted for the previous grade in the UCF and overall cumulative grade point averages.
-The use of Grade Forgiveness is limited to two (2) times during a student's undergraduate career.
-Grade Forgiveness attempts can only be used on courses taken and repeated at UCF.
-The deadline to apply for grade forgiveness is the withdrawal deadline during the semester that the class is repeated.
+The use of Grade Forgiveness is limited to two (2) times during a student’s undergraduate career.
+Grade Forgiveness can only be requested for a course in which the original grade was a “C-” or lower.
+Only courses taken and repeated at UCF are eligible for Grade Forgiveness.
+The deadline to apply for grade forgiveness is the final day of classes in the term that the course is being repeated.
 Students can apply for Grade Forgiveness on myUCF through the Student Self Service Center.
-Students are also able to apply for grade forgiveness in person at the Registrar's Office.
+Students are also able to apply for grade forgiveness in person at the Registrar’s Office.

 When changing or adding a major that is restricted or limited access (for example General Business or Radio-Television) student should select the “Pending” version of the major until they have completed the program admission requirements for the respective major.

 In 2009, the Florida Legislature implemented Section 1009.286, Florida Statutes to encourage students to complete their baccalaureate degree as quickly and efficiently as possible and established an Excess Credit Hour Surcharge.
 The bill requires universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.